 Deleting a resource is a permanent removal of that resource from Launch.
 If you still want the resource to appear in Launch, but not be in your library, see Remove Resources from a Library.

-You can delete data elements, rules, extensions, adapters, environments, and properties.
-Once deleted these are not recoverable.
+You can delete data elements, rules, extensions, hosts, environments, and properties.
+Once deleted, these resources are not recoverable.

 Resources that are added to libraries (data elements, rules, and extensions) have special considerations when you delete them.

 Resources exist in different states and they depend on one another.
 Before you delete a resource, you must make sure it is in a state where it can be deleted.

 Preparing a resource for deletion consists of two basic steps:

 Remove from Libraries

 Rules, data elements, and extensions are interdependent, so most of the time when you delete one, there is a cascading effect and you have other things you need to clean up.

 Rules depend on other resources (extensions and data elements), but they do not have any resources that depend on them.
 Deleting a rule means you can no longer use it in a library or even view it, but you won't have any dependencies to clean up afterwards.